Extrys/HyperstacksGuidelines/README.md

 I hope to see levels from you soon and enjoy creating!

-#Feedback and requests!
+## Feedback and requests!
-Remember you have the dicord! and if you feel you need something that would make your levels cooler just request it in our discord so we, the developers can see and even add in game! https://discord.gg/squirrelbytes
+Remember you have the dicord! and if you feel you need something that would make your levels cooler just request it in our discord so we, the developers can see and even add in game!
-And last but certainly not least, fun factor!
+https://discord.gg/squirrelbytes

 Good luck!